krivokuca/backplane/README.md

+!!
+This project is archived and has been moved to [here](https://github.com/vokuxyz/backplane)

 # Backplane

 Backplane is a secure, websocket-based microservice communication and orchestration platform.
 It allows a network of servers to setup, deploy and communicate with eachother via the Backplane Client & Server API.